Heikoin lenkki

 Heikoin lenkki is the Finnish version of the internationally recognized show The Weakest Link, which debuted on BBC Two in August 2000.
 It was hosted by journalist Kirsi Salo.
-It premiered in 2002, but after three years, the show was axed due to the host's pregnancy.
+It premiered in 2002, but after 3 years, the show was axed due to the host's pregnancy.
 It was shown on the MTV3 network on Fridays at 8:35 pm.

+The show was brought back 2017 and new host for the show was introduced; Riku Nieminen.

 Originally, nine contestants played for a prize of €15,000, but that was changed to eight players competing for €18,000.